Knoblauchpilze/bsgalone/README.md

 #### client

 The [client](src/bsgalone/client) folder regroups all the code that is used exclusively by the client.
 It links against the core library and enriches it to present a compelling application to the player.
 It also serves the purpose of connecting to the server and updating the local data with what the server transmits.

+### messaging

+The [messaging](src/messaging) folder contains template classes to define the messaging framework used in the applications.
+This allows to easily define event queues/listeners provided that an event type and a polymorphic event class exists.
+This is used both in the `net` library and in the game.

+In the future, this library could be replaced by an external library such as [eventpp](https://github.com/wqking/eventpp).

 ### net